Phate6660/WBMPFMPD/README.md

 4. `ncmpcpp` - Another command line client for mpd.
 Working on removing this requirement so that this won't be needed in the future.

 ### Install
-Copy "favicon.png" and "music.php" to the root folder of your server.
+Copy "favicon.png", "music-style.css", and "music.php" to the root folder of your server.

 To access, go to "http(s)://server.address/music.php".